 3 credits, Professor Ruth Mischler

 This course builds student understanding and experience with animals in agricultural systems from the ground up.
 Students work extensively with Merry Lea’s pigs, turkeys, cattle, milk goats, honey bees, laying hens, and meat chickens to become familiar with the life habits and unique niche of each animal.
+Basic veterinarian care, forage, and feed rations will also be covered.
+Students then extend their knowledge to the full farm system.
 Field trips to pastured and confined animal operations round out the course as students ruminate on the role of animals in sustainable and resilient agricultural systems.
 As part of this course students will also complete an animal research project and connect to other courses through investigations of manure (nutrient cycling), farm biodiversity, pollination, integrated pest management, and soil microbiology.

 SUST 215: Food Systems